openhab/openhabian/docs/openhabian.md

 {:toc}

 ## Features
-The following features are provided by the openHABian image out of the box:
+Out of the box, the openHABian image provides

 -   Hassle-free setup without a display or keyboard, connected via Ethernet or [WiFi](#wifi-based-setup-notes)
 -   the latest stable version of openHAB